Why is this medication prescribed?

-Pramipexole comes as a tablet to take by mouth.
-When pramiprexole is used to treat Parkinson's disease, it is usually taken three times a day.
-When pramiprexole is used to treat restless legs syndrome, it is usually taken once a day, 2 to 3 hours before bedtime.
+Pramipexole comes as a tablet and an extended-release (long-acting) tablet to take by mouth.
+When pramiprexole is used to treat Parkinson's disease, the regular tablet is usually taken three times a day and the extended-release tablet is usually taken once daily.
+When pramiprexole is used to treat restless legs syndrome, the regular tablet is usually taken once a day, 2 to 3 hours before bedtime.
+Pramipexole extended-release tablets are not used to treat restless legs syndrome.
 Pramipexole may be taken with or without food, but taking pramipexole with food may help to prevent nausea that may be caused by the medication.
 Follow the directions on your prescription label carefully and ask your doctor or pharmacist to explain any part you do not understand.
 Take pramipexole exactly as directed.
 Do not take more or less of it or take it more often than prescribed by your doctor.

 Your doctor will start you on a low dose of pramipexole and gradually increase your dose.
 Your doctor will probably not increase your dose more often than once every 4 to 7 days.
 It may take several weeks before you reach a dose that works for you.

 If you are taking pramipexole to treat restless legs syndrome, you should know that as your treatment continues, your symptoms may worsen, may begin earlier in the evening or afternoon, or may occur in the early morning.
 Call your doctor if your symptoms worsen or if they begin to occur at different times than in the past.